PortableApps64/PortableApps-ForMacOS64/README.md

  time of writing this README&#46;md, it is/was v5.3),<br/>
  &#160;&#160; from here:<!-- “.” = &#46; , “*” = &#42; -->
  <a href="https://Sveinbjorn.org/platypus" target="_blank">https://Sveinbjorn.org/platypus</a><br/>
- and install in your Mac computer, new version allows to build “&#42;&#46;app” on 64bit-only macOSX Catalina or macOSX after it.<br/>
+ and install in your Mac computer, new version allows to build “&#42;&#46;app” for both: 64bit-only macOSX Catalina or macOSX after it, & also for 64bit+32bit older macOSX Mojave or macOSX before that.<br/>
- Get Platypus v4.9, as that is/was the last 32bit supported ( & working) Platypus, it allows to build/wrap macOS app⒮ for 64bit+32bit suppported macOSX Mojave or macOSX earlier of that.
+ Also get Platypus v4.9, as that is/was the last 32bit+64bit supported ( & working) Platypus (for older mcOSX), that allows to build/wrap macOS app⒮ for 64bit+32bit suppported older macOSX Mojave or macOSX earlier of that.
 </div><br/>

 <div width="100%"><a name="pb-3"></a>PB-3: Obtain Pashua dialog from here :